 3. Baking soda there are different methods to use baking soda.
 One of them is to use it directly by

 There are different methods to use baking soda.
 One of them is to use it directly by putting a handful of into your hair while vigorously rubbing it in.
 Then you can directly wash it off but without shampoo.
 Baking soda dries your scalp, so this is useful for dandruff caused due to oily hair.
-Remember, initially your hair will seem too dry but this is normal, your natural oils will catch up and restore your scalp.
+Remember; initially your hair will seem too dry but this is normal, your natural oils will catch up and restore your scalp.
 Since you cannot use shampoo in this method, rosemary oil can be added to help with the smell.
 The oil also reduces how dry your scalp initially gets.
-If using plain baking soda really bothers you, add a teaspoon to your shampoo and lather and rinse normally.
-However using it plain is highly recommended.
+If using plain baking soda bothers you, add a teaspoon to your shampoo and lather and rinse normally.
+However using it plainly is highly recommended.

 5. Alcohol based mouthwash